jacebenson/cedar/docs/docs/tutorial/chapter7/api-side-currentuser.md

 :::info Database Seeds

-If you started the second half the tutorial from the [Redwood Tutorial repo](https://github.com/redwoodjs/redwood-tutorial) you'll get an error after resetting the database—Prisma attempts to seed the database with a user and some posts to get you started, but the posts in that seed do not have the new required `userId` field!
+If you started the second half the tutorial from the [Cedar Tutorial repo](https://github.com/cedarjs/cedar-tutorial) you'll get an error after resetting the database—Prisma attempts to seed the database with a user and some posts to get you started, but the posts in that seed do not have the new required `userId` field!
 Open up `scripts/seed.js` and edit each post to add `userId: 1` to each:

 ```javascript title="scripts/seed.js"
 {